Esauidk/DirectXLearningProject/README.md

 [**For more information about the context**](https://docs.microsoft.com/en-us/windows/win32/direct3d11/overviews-direct3d-11-devices-intro)

 ## Creating an Object
-**Creating an object involves a combination of using the device to create data structures(like buffers) and using the context to attach them to the pipeline.
+**Creating an object involves a combination of using the device to allocate data structures(like buffers) and using the context to attach them to the pipeline.
 Every object must go through creating, defining, and attaching pipeline resources before being raterized to the swap chain buffers**

 ### Example of creating a box